 Surrendering Your Pet

-The Santa Cruz County Animal Shelter helps thousands of dogs, cats and other pets find loving homes each year — and no animal is ever turned away.
-We accept every animal surrendered to us regardless of its health, age, breed or behavior.
-There is no owner-surrender fee for Santa Cruz County resident animals.
-See the table below for Non-County Surrender fees.
-Surrenders are accepted at both the Santa Cruz and Watsonville locations during our regular business hours.
+Santa Cruz County Animal Shelter helps thousands of dogs, cats and other pets each year with temporary shelter and finding loving homes.
+We are an open-intake shelter, which means we take in animals regardless of health, age, breed or behavior.
+If you have a pet you can no longer keep, we can accept your pet.
+There is no “surrender fee” if you are a resident of Santa Cruz County.
+See table below for surrender fees for out-of-county residents.
+Surrenders are accepted at both the Santa Cruz and Watsonville locations during regular business hours.

 Out of County Surrender Fees